J. Reid Maxwell

 John Reid Maxwell (born 29 January 1961) is a pipe band drummer and current leading drummer of the Simon Fraser University Pipe Band.
-Maxwell is the first person in history to have led the drum corps of two different bands to victory the World Pipe Band Championships.
+Maxwell is the first person to have led the drum corps of two different bands to victory at the World Pipe Band Championships.

 Life

-Maxwell was born in Kirkcaldy and raised in Bowhill, Cardenden, Fife, Scotland, and moved to Canada at the age of 20.
+Maxwell was born in Kirkcaldy and raised in Bowhill, Cardenden, Fife, Scotland, and moved to Canada when he was 20.

 Band career

 As a teenager, he won the World Pipe Band Championships twice and the World Drum Corps Championships with the Dysart and Dundonald Pipe Band.

 He was leading drummer of the 78th Fraser Highlanders Pipe Band when it won the World Championships in 1987, becoming the first pipe band based outside Scotland to do so.

 In 1992, the Simon Fraser University Pipe Band (SFUPB) reckoned that their drumming could be improved and invited Maxwell to join.
 Subsequently, the SFUPB won the World Championships a total of six times.

-Maxwell has been involved in teaching in the Simon Fraser University Pipe Band, and in the system of feeder bands that make up the Robert Malcolm Memorial Pipe Band.
+Maxwell has been involved in teaching members of the Simon Fraser University Pipe Band, and in the system of feeder bands that make up the Robert Malcolm Memorial Pipe Band.
 Maxwell helped start the "Piping Hot Summer Drummer" instructional program in 1994 as a drumming-only school.
 It has now been running for more than twenty years as a summer camp for pipers, drummers and highland dancers of all ages and levels.

-In New Zealand he has taught many drummers and judged competitions.
+In New Zealand, he has taught many drummers and judged competitions.

 In 2015 he received a BC Community Achievement Award.